-- Health and safety, equal opportunities, advertising standards, consumer rights and laws, product labelling and safety - A clear understanding about what is legal and what is not, in order to trade successfully - In case of global operations and trading, it is tricky to understand the unique codes and set of rules and regulations of each country.
+- ❖ Health and safety, equal opportunities, advertising standards, consumer rights and laws, product labelling and safety - A clear understanding about what is legal and what is not, in order to trade successfully - ❖ In case of global operations and trading, it is tricky to understand the unique codes and set of rules and regulations of each country.

-Industry Analysis:
+Industry Analysis: History:

 History:

-- □ How did you come up with this business idea? - □ Is this a new industry or older one - How did the industry evolve? - □ How is your business going to be unique in comparison to others?
+How did you come up with this business idea?

+Is this a new industry or older one

+How did the industry evolve?

+How is your business going to be unique in comparison to others?

 Size:

-- How many similar businesses are there
+How many similar businesses are there

-- locally
+locally

-- country wide
+country wide Dnyansagar Institute of

-- globally
+globally Management & Research

+What is the size of your business and how do you compare it with the others around

-What percentage does the industry contribute to the market and the GDP etc.?
+- d? - ➤ What percentage does the industry contribute to the market and the GDP etc.?